thaitania/go-ml-rs-contentbase/README.md

 # go-ml-rs-contentbase

-Golang Machine Learning for build Recommendation System by using Content-based
+Recommendation System by using Content-based methodology for Golang

+# Getting Started

+# Example

 ---